 NRI | No Condition | 20% plus surcharge and cess for long term gains and 30% plus surcharge and cess for short-term gains |

 - Income from Rent: Rent from property owned by an NRI is subject to a TDS of 30% to be deducted by the tenant.
 The rent received after the deduction of TDS is added to the total income of the NRI and is applicable for tax according to the Tax Slab of the NRI.
 NRIs can also choose to pay taxes themselves and file the returns.
-However, there are certain deductions that must be considered: Municipal Taxes paid, standard deduction of 30% on taxable value, deduction for interest on any loan taken for the property, repayment of principal amount of home loan up to Rs.1,50,000/-.
+However, certain deductions must be considered: Municipal Taxes paid, standard deduction of 30% on taxable value, deduction for interest on any loan taken for the property, repayment of principal amount of home loan up to Rs.1,50,000/-.

 - Capital Gains Tax for NRI on sale of Property: The minimum holding period for long term capital gains for real estate is 2 years.